10 Paid Internships for High School Students in California

 Eligibility: Students aged 15 – 18 who can obtain a valid work permit

+For high school students interested in science, the Exploratorium’s High School Explainers Program is a valuable opportunity.
+The Exploratorium is a science education center that has been working with high school students since 1969.
+This internship invites students to gain experience in science communication.
 As an intern, you'll receive specialized training that covers science content, exhibit presentation, career development, and youth mentorship.
-This preparation enables you to effectively explain exhibits to museum visitors, enhancing your knowledge and interpersonal skills.
-The program is flexible, with opportunities available during both the summer and the academic year, allowing you to choose a schedule that works for you.
+This preparation enables you to explain exhibits to museum visitors.
+The program is flexible, with opportunities available during both the summer and the academic year.

 Subject Areas: Various fields, including arts, engineering & tech, business, and more Â